fundacionctic/connector-building-blocks/README.md

 This project contains a proof of concept that aims to automate the deployment of a Minimum Viable Dataspace and demonstrate how arbitrary data sources can be integrated into the data space using the Eclipse Dataspace Components software stack.

-The approach taken here is that any data space participant component can expose an HTTP API described by a standard OpenAPI schema.
+The approach taken here is that **any data space participant component can expose an HTTP API described by a standard OpenAPI schema**.
 Then, there is a Core Connector that is able to understand this schema and create a series of assets in the data space to represent the HTTP endpoints.
 These endpoints, in turn, provide access to the datasets and services offered by the participant component in question.

 The repository is organized as follows:

-* The `connector` folder contains a Java project with several separate proofs-of-concept.
-Most of these are derived from and adapted from the [EDC samples repository](https://github.com/eclipse-edc/Samples).
-The most relevant code is located in the `core-connector` folder, which contains a very early draft version of the _Core Connector_ extension
+* The `connector` folder contains a Java project with a very early draft version of the _Core Connector_ extension.
+This extension is responsible for creating the assets in the data space based on the OpenAPI schema of the participant component.
 * The `mock-component` folder contains an example data space participant that exposes both an HTTP API and an event-driven API based on RabbitMQ.
 These APIs are described by [OpenAPI](https://learn.openapis.org/) and [AsyncAPI](https://www.asyncapi.com/docs) documents, respectively.
 The logic of the component itself does not hold any value; its purpose is to demonstrate where each partner should contribute.

 > Support for AsyncAPI and event-driven APIs is a nice-to-have that is not currently being prioritized.
 It will be addressed at a later stage if time permits and there are no technological roadblocks.